Pulsed Radiofrequency - An Alternative Treatment for Melasma

 The Pulsed Radiofrequency therapy ushers new hope for the treatment of extremely stubborn and stubborn-to-treat melasma.
 Not just an issue of melanin overproduction, melasma is also a contributing factor to a host of other skin conditions such as abnormal blood vessels, inflammation, and weakened basement membrane.
 The pulsed radiofrequency treatment works on several fronts – breaking down melanin or pigment deposits from the superficial level to deep under the dermis, reshaping abnormal blood vessels. and regeneration of the skin’s foundation layers, to prevent the further formation of melanin.
 Interestingly, all of these conditions are now known to be at the root of melasma.

-Allied benefits of Pulsed Radiofrequency treatment;
+Benefits of Pulsed Radiofrequency treatment;

 How Does It Function?